BinaryMoon/ninja-sparks/collections/_posts/2026/2026-04-06-issue-32-bulk-photo-tools.md

 {% include embed-browsershots.html url="https://photoedittools.com/" %}

 This is very much in the same spirit.
-Simple tools, combined in flexible ways.
+Simple tools that let you make something quickly, without getting in your way.

 The tool I recently completed lets you edit images using a stack of filters.
 I had the idea for this a couple of years ago, and it’s actually the reason I bought the domain.
 I just hadn’t found the right approach to building it until now.